AVOIDING DOUBLE TAXATION USING DOMESTIC LAWS AND THE US UK TAX TREATY

 This treaty is designed to mitigate the effects of double income taxation.
 Generally, under an income tax treaty with the US, US expats may be entitled to certain credits, deductions, exemptions and reductions in the rate of income taxes of the foreign country in which they reside.

 The US UK Tax Treaty is one of the few US tax treaties that has two robust pension articles that offer beneficial treatment with respect to pension plan employer contributions, plan earnings, and pension distributions.
+Importantly, the treaty distinguishes between periodic pension payments and lump-sum payments in terms of its treatment.

 The US UK Tax Treaty also offers beneficial rules with respect to the foreign tax credit (for example, so-called “income resourcing” provisions), in the case that the credit would otherwise not be claimable under U.S. domestic law due to the cross-border nature of payments made to U.S. citizens living abroad.